 Promise: “Save us by Your power, and help me, who am alone and have no one but You, O Lord.
 You know all things.” —Est C:25

-Reference: (To grow in prayer, order our book, Conversion-Conversations.
-This book is written in the format of daily conversations with God for forty weeks.
-By faithfully praying the "conversation" each day, you will grow in confidence of God's personal love for you.)
+Reference: (To grow in prayer, view, download or order our booklet Conversion-Conversations on our website.
+This booklet is written in the format of daily conversations with God for forty weeks.
+By faithfully praying the “conversation” each day, you will grow in confidence of God’s love for you.)

 The Nihil Obstat ("Permission to Publish") is a declaration that a book or pamphlet is considered to be free of doctrinal or moral error.
 It is not implied that those who have granted the Nihil Obstat agree with the contents, opinions, or statements expressed.